Your Checklist to Create a Powerful Holiday Social Media Strategy

 Most of us won’t replicate the success of Office Max or Coca-Cola.
 However, we can all see that the holiday timeframe has this magical ability to allow us to change course and try something new, even if just for just a short period of time.

 The holidays allow us to fall into the trend of themes and promotions without giving justification.
-Customers not only expect it, they look forward to it!
+Customers not only expect it, but they also look forward to it!
 Take the chance to hop in and take hold of this opportunity.

 Pinpointing Your Holiday Social Media Strategy